Medicare for Dummies

 The good news is you can protect yourself from financial and medical worries with a Medicare Supplement.

-Medicare supplement insurance plans offer peace of mind because they can cover your out of pocket costs; which includes the Medicare copays, coinsurance, and deductibles.
+Medicare Supplement Insurance plans offer peace of mind because they can cover your out of pocket costs; which includes the Medicare copays, coinsurance, and deductibles.

 Part B Benefits